In this article...

 Traditional firewalls are simply no longer capable of effectively dealing with the variety of advanced cyber threats that currently exist.
 Next gen firewalls go well beyond creating a first line of defense by integrating DPI (deep packet inspection), IPS (intrusion prevention system), sandboxing, application and identity awareness, encryption, and threat intelligence.
-Next generation firewalls are highly functional firewall solutions and an absolute necessity for organizations concerned with cyber threats.

 Threat prevention is a natural extension of NGFWs because of its deep packet inspection features.
 As the communications pass through the network firewall, they inspect the traffic for known patterns of exploiting of the system’s vulnerabilities (by way of the IPS).
-Additionally, questionable files can be sent to a virtual sandbox to inspect it for malicious behavior (this is called sandbox security).

 Businesses cannot afford to leave their network communications unprotected.
 While traditional firewalls may have been effective deterrents in the past, next-generation firewalls act to prevent cyber threats, malware infections, and ransomware that traditional firewalls were never designed to intercept and block.
 The primary benefit of next generation firewalls is their ability to safely allow use of the internet, while blocking undesirable applications.